|

 edition, which continue to rise in value year after year.
 As well he produces original paintings, carved plaques, scaled drawings

+and large carved commissions.
 Recently Sebastian twined with his older brother, Ronald

 Sebastian, a master carver and assisted him in doing an Estate Totem pole that sits on the outskirts of London, England.
+A special highlight in Robert’s career came

 with a supporting role in the made for Television documentary, The Newcomers commissioned by Esso of Canada.
 More recently